dlcs/iiif-presentation/docs/rfcs/0005-mixed-manifests.md

 * Process the JSON `"items"` into `CanvasPainting` objects, or an interim object that models the intent of the Canvas.
 * Compare this with the provided `"paintedResources"` to get a unified list of `CanvasPainting` (or `CanvasPainting`-like) objects.
 * With this unified list we can validate that there are no conflicting instructions.
-* The `canvasOrder` set on `CanvasPainting` objects from `"items"` is the order that they are provided. `canvasOrder` set on those from `paintedResources` is defaulted to the order that they are provided but can be controlled via explicit property.
+* The `canvasOrder` set on `CanvasPainting` objects from `"items"` is the order that they are provided. `canvasOrder` set on those from `paintedResources` is defaulted to the order that they are provided, or the infered order from related `Canvas`, but can be controlled via explicit property.
   * With the caveat that `canvasOrder` stays constant if `choiceOrder` is increasing, so default values from the sequence of `paintedResources` need to take that into account.

 Validation rules for when a payload contains a Canvas that will be created from both `"items"` and `"paintedResources"`: